 Coming to the concept itself, it measured at 5,260 mm in length, 2,110 mm in width and 1,764 mm in height and featured 24-inch turbine inspired wheels.
 The Mercedes-Maybach Vision Ultimate Luxury concept merges design influences of Western and Far Eastern hemispheres, according to the manufacturer.

 With four compact permanent-magnet synchronous motors (one at each wheel), the Mercedes-Maybach concept offered all wheel drive and 750 hp.
 A flat underfloor 80 kWh battery was rated for over 200 miles of EPA (500 km on the NEDC) range and a top speed of 250 km/h.
-From 2018, technology has also evolved such that the upcoming Mercedes EQS is touted to get 435 miles (700 km) of range from a 100+ kWh battery.
+From 2018, capabilities have advanced such that the upcoming Mercedes EQS gets 478 miles (770 km) of range from a 107.8 kWh (net) battery as per Europe’s more stringent WLTP.
+However, the higher range is made possible due to extreme measures with aerodynamics and a lower output of between 245 to 385 kW (328 to 440 hp), which may not be descriptive of the Maybach electric SUV.

 Inside, the driver’s area is “reduced to the essentials” with a free standing widescreen double 12.3 inch displays.
 The highlight of the rear seat is an integral, heated tray with teapot and cups which the manufacturer says allows for “exquisite tea drinking enjoyment”.
 There are also spades of ebony wood, which is traditional in Chinese design.

-If the Mercedes-Maybach SUL is greenlit for production, we expect test prototypes next year once engineers have completed the EQS project, and a launch could take place in by mid-2023.
-There is a strong case for the Mercedes-Maybach electric vehicle as rival Rolls Royce announced that it will launch an electric vehicle this decade owing to tightening emission norms.
+If the Mercedes-Maybach SUL is greenlit for production, expect test prototypes next year once engineers have completed the EQS SUV project, and a launch could take place in by mid-2023.
+There is a strong case for the Mercedes-Maybach electric vehicle as rival Rolls Royce announced that it starts the transition to pure-electric vehicles this decade.